gellisun/fitmein/README.md

 ```

 ## Challenges
+My main challenge and biggest failure was the fact that I tried hard but didn't manage to add an in-place-edit functionality with JavaScript.
-The most time consuming challenge we faced was pulling down from the main remote repo after major changes and functionalities were made.
-Also, as the functionalities we wanted to implement were different from we did during class and labs, that meant that we all had to go through a lot of documentation in order to implement them.
+The most time consuming challenge we faced as a team was pulling down from the main remote repo after major changes and functionalities were made.
+Also, as the functionalities we wanted to implement were different from what we did during class and labs, that meant that we all had to go through a lot of documentation in order to implement them, causing us to use a lot of our time studying.

 ## Wins
 Throughout our group project, we accomplished some important goals as a team.
-We implemented some great features and have a functioning app.
-We had good communication and benefited from pair and mob programming at times.
+We implemented a few features and have a functioning app.
 Although there were challenges, we were able to pull through and created a supportive space.
 By working together and talking openly, we set up a solid start for a great social fitness app!

-To work as part of a team who all had a positive attitude throughout the whole group GitHub process, even though it was a big challenge to process the new workflow and successfully create an app through different means of collaboration.
+To work as part of a team who all had a positive attitude despite the challenges.

 ## Key Learnings
 We all can say we learnt a lot about Git and GitHub collaboration after all the hours we spent on it :laughing:.

-We learned the significance of clear communication and division of tasks, which helped us stay organized and efficient.
+I personaly learned the significance of clear communication and division of tasks, that could help us stay organized and efficient.
 Additionally, tackling real-world challenges, such as integrating authentication, an API and balancing front-end aesthetics with back-end functionality, enhanced our technical skills in different ways.
 Using our base knowledge of Django/Python that we learned about in our classroom lessons, but also using documentation from the Internet to allow us to implement features that we have not learned about before.

 ## Future Improvements
+- At the moment there’s a bug with the photo upload (it uploads to all users and once uploaded cannot be changed) and the comments are not linked to the profile for which they are added.
 - We would like the app show all the connections made and improve its social feature.
 - We would like it to also be a place where, based on the user's location, fitness events in the area can be suggested.
 - We would like to add the possiblity to also find recipes and eating habits and suggestions to improve the user's health.